vitforlinux-gimp/lpans/README.md

 # lpans
-A windows control panel for those with visual difficulties
+A windows control panel in HTA for those with visual difficulties